mlehotay/ier/IER/IER-brainfeels.md

 * They are globally present within the experiential field rather than localized thoughts.
 * They recur with sufficient consistency to be recognized as the “same kind” of experience across time.

-Importantly, brainfeels are not vague moods or undifferentiated affect.
-Each has a **distinct qualitative identity** that can be named, recognized, and compared.
+Brainfeels are not vague moods or undifferentiated affect.
+Each has a **distinct qualitative identity** that can be recognized, compared, and—when useful—named.

 ---

 ## **2. Examples of Named Brainfeels**

-The following examples illustrate the structure and function of brainfeels.
+The following examples illustrate the structure and function of brainfeels within a single Unified Experiential Field.

 ### **Ice Cream Sandwich**